 When traffic participants violate these rules, their victims are entitled to compensation for their losses.
 Depending on what consequences the accident had, the compensation can cover several types of losses.

 These depend on who the accident victim is.
 They could be repair or replacement costs for a car, smartphone, watch, jewelry, and more.
 To prove their value, the victim may use the invoice for the repairs.
-They may also look up the price of the asset.
-When necessary, a pedestrian accident attorney may request an expert’s evaluation.
+They may also lookup the price of the asset.
+When necessary, a pedestrian accident attorney at one of the top-rated personal injury law firms may request an expert’s evaluation.

 Whatever expenses the victim incurs while treating their injuries are subject to compensation.
 Common examples include doctor consultations, blood tests, imagistic scanning, surgery, and more.
 These too will need supporting evidence.
 As a result, victims should keep all medical reports, bills, invoices, prescriptions, and receipts.